TechGrounds-Cloud8/cloud8-yismailmo/Azure_cloud/week-5-Azure/Well-Architected-Framework.md

 Each pillar discusses an aspect of your application, and how the Cloud can help to optimize it.

-As a cloud engineer, I'm expected to be able to build an application with this Well-Architected Framework that makes optimal use of the possibilities in the Cloud.
+When designing a cloud solution, focus on generating incremental value early.
+Apply the principles of **Build-Measure-Learn**, to accelerate your time to market while avoiding capital-intensive solutions.

+That is why Azure Well-Architected Framework is a guide to improve the quality of a workload.

 # Task